rockroman/CI_PP4-Knowledge-Flow/README.md

     <img src="docs/validation/html-css/category-valid.png" width="800" >
     </details>

-- Note : all info on validator pages are related withusing cloudinary template tags for rendering user uploaded images and there for trailing slash cant be removed
+- Note : all info on validator pages are related with using cloudinary template tags for rendering user uploaded images and there for trailing slash cant be removed